 If you have additional questions about the programs and opportunities provided by the fee, please contact:

-*IMPORTANT NOTE FOR STUDENTS CHANGING MAJORS FROM A NON-CBBS MAJOR TO A CBBS MAJOR
+IMPORTANT NOTE FOR STUDENTS CHANGING TO A BUSINESS MAJOR

-If a student changes from a non-CBBS major to a CBBS major on or before the “Last day to drop a class or withdraw from the University without a final grade” in any semester, they will receive a bill for the CBBS major fee for that semester.
+If a student changes to a business major on or before the “Last day to drop a class or withdraw from the University without a final grade” in any semester, they will receive a bill for the business major fee for that semester.
 Please see the University Academic Calendar for the specific date each semester.